CoderCohl/Project-Cyron/README.md

 ## Abstract

-Project Cyron explores what happens when multiple frontier AI systems are treated as independent agents rather than a single oracle.
+Project Fusion explores what happens when multiple frontier AI systems are treated as independent agents rather than a single oracle.
 Instead of relying on one model’s reasoning, Cyron simulates a distributed intelligence mesh in which outputs are generated, refined, challenged, and converged across heterogeneous model architectures.

 The resulting artifact is a memecoin that embodies consensus, abstraction, and emergent alignment.